Abdiyasir/Devops-Learning-Terraform/assignment1/README.md

 This repository shows how I deployed a WordPress website via AWS with full end to end infrastructure management using Infrastructure as Code via Terraform.

-I will be showcasing each step below with screenshots, this includes the configuration of the provider block, the ec2 instance block, variables & more.
+I will be showcasing each step below with screenshots.

 ## Step 1 - Terraform Provider
 - The initial step is to build a provider block, this allows Terraform to connect to the cloud using the configuration settings.